stevewm/docker-compose-usenet/README.md

       - ${DATA}/documentaries:/media/documentaries
 ```

 You can also add new services to the stack using the same method.

+See the [docker-compose documentation](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) for more information.

 ## Notes / Caveats